Connecticut trooper acquitted in shooting death of Black college student following chase

 "They’ve had to relive through the trial all the horrific events that unfolded that terrible afternoon, early evening.
 And then to hear the acquittal on all the three counts, it’s a tragic loss all over again.”

-North is white and Soulemane was Black.
-The case caught the attention of the NAACP and the Rev. Al Sharpton, but race was not raised as a factor in the shooting during the trial.
+The case caught the attention of the local NAACP and the Rev. Al Sharpton, but race was not raised as a factor in the shooting during the trial.

+Scot X. Esdaile, president of the Connecticut State Conference of the NAACP, called the acquittal “a major atrocity.”

+“Very disappointing.
+It's a huge setback.
+Shame on the jury,” Esdaile said by phone.
+“They didn’t have to murder this young man.
+I think this is a disgusting decision.”

-On the day of the shooting, North fired his handgun seven times at close range into the stolen car's door after Soulemane led police on a high-speed chase through several towns on Interstate 95.
-The shooting happened less than a minute after the chase ended in West Haven as police surrounded the car after it crashed into another vehicle.
+On the day of the shooting, North fired his handgun seven times at close range into the car's driver's window after Soulemane led police on a high-speed chase through several towns on Interstate 95.
+The shooting happened less than a minute after the car crashed into another vehicle in West Haven, ending the chase, and police surrounded the car.

 The state police union, meanwhile, criticized Devlin for charging North, saying he had been forced to make a split-second decision and believed he was protecting other officers.